itdxer/neupy/site/docs/layers/basics.rst

     >>> connection.output_shape
     (300,)

-Also we can specify expected output shape as a parameters for the :layer:`Reshape` layer.
+Also, we can specify expected output shape as a parameters for the :layer:`Reshape` layer.

 .. code-block:: python